mkarneim/pojobuilder/README.md

 ### Annotating a Factory Method ###

-Alternatively, if you can't modify the POJO's source code or if you don't like annotating a POJO, you can annotate a factory method.
+Alternatively, if you can't modify the pojo's source code or if you don't like annotating a pojo, you can annotate a factory method.

 	public class PojoFactory {